How to Create and Sell Website Templates

 6. Sell, sell, sell

-Once a customer has purchased a template, you can transfer it to them by making them a contributor on the trial site.
+Once a client has purchased a template, you can transfer it to them by making them a collaborator on the trial site.
 From there, they can customize the website to fit their branding and business needs.

 7. Test for success